rafaelribeiro1510/ASCIIValley/docs/README.md

 In the form of a player toolbar that holds the players' tools, that allow the player to interact with specific parts of the game, and also the items collected through said interactions - [GUI Mock-up](./screenshots/guiMockup.png).

-[This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.]

 ## Desired Features